-Temperatures on a grill can be more than double what they are on a barbecue.
+Temperatures on a grill can be more than double what they are on a barbecue – that way you can get a proper sear on your steak.
 They can reach temperatures of more than 500 degrees, so you should definitely be careful when you are working with a grill, as it is easy to get burned.

 Thinner Meat Cuts

 So, why can’t you place a whole turkey on a grill?
 Well, in theory, you could, but it wouldn’t cook very well.
-On a grill, you cook thin slices of meats, such as steaks, pork chops, seafood, hamburgers, and hot dogs.
+On a grill, you cook thin slices of meats, such as ribeye steaks, skirt steak or similar cuts, pork chops, seafood, hamburgers, and hot dogs.

 You can also put on vegetables and fruits, or even some tasty buttered potatoes.
 Whatever you fancy.
 Grilling is reserved for thin foods that will cook easily over a high flame without getting burned to cinders.
 If you placed a whole turkey on a grill, the underside would get burned, but the top would stay raw, and it would take ages to cook, to the point where it was burned on the outside before the inside was cooked.